 Besides influencing how the network of brain cells is formed, early life experience potentially has another significant impact on a child’s life.
 Large amount of scientific evidence indicates that life experience can affect gene expression — how information in a gene is used (epigenetics) — in some cases by slowing or shutting the genes off, and in others by increasing their output.

 This is why identical twins are not carbon copies of each other.
-Although their genes6 are identical, their epigentic markers are different from birth and continue to diverge as they interact with the environment in distinctive ways.
+Although their genes 6DNA code are identical, their epigentic markers are different from birth and continue to diverge as they interact with the environment in distinctive ways.

 Even more important, these epigentic changes can be permanent and passed down from generation to generation.